“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 - “Help me decide whether each problem is best suited for the Basic, Intermediate, or Advanced Guide.
 Explain your reasoning using problem complexity, uncertainty, stakes, system effects, and reversibility.”

-Where Intuition Fits: Use It as a Signal, Then Test It
+Where Intuition Fits with Rational Thinking Tools: Use It as a Signal, Then Test It

 These guides do not ask you to throw away intuition.
 That would be foolish.
 Intuition is often the first place where your mind notices a pattern, a danger, a mismatch, a possibility, a human signal, or a value conflict before your conscious analysis has assembled the paperwork.